stanulilic/stanleyulili.com-old/_posts/2019-08-17-how-to-install-python-on-windows.md

 Wait for a few minutes for Python to install.

 3\.
-After python has finished the installation process, you should see a window saying that **Setup was successful**.
+After Python has finished the installation process, you should see a window saying that **Setup was successful**.

 ![Python installed successfully](/assets/images/posts/2019-08-17-install-python-on-windows/setup-finished.jpg)